-As a minimum you will need three GCSEs at Grade 4 or above in any subject (or equivalent), live within a reasonable travelling distance to the vacancy (this is dependent on the location of the vacancy), be a resident in the United Kingdom and Islands, European Union (EU) or European Economic Area (EEA) or have the right to work in the United Kingdom (evidence will be required) in order to apply.
+As a minimum you will need three GCSEs at grade A* - C or grade 4 - 9 (or equivalent), live within a reasonable travelling distance to the vacancy (this is dependent on the location of the vacancy), be a resident in the United Kingdom and Islands, European Union (EU) or European Economic Area (EEA) or have the right to work in the United Kingdom (evidence will be required) in order to apply.
 Honda and its dealers are committed to equal opportunities and applications are welcomed from all suitably qualified people regardless of age, race or belief, gender, marital status, disability or sexual orientation.

 How can I apply?

 In order to submit an application form there must be a vacancy in your local area; if there is no current vacancy you will not be able to submit an application form and will need to revisit our website at a later date to check availability in your area.

 If there is a vacancy you will need to complete the online application form.
 Once your application has been received your details will be screened against our minimum criteria and you will be notified by email of the next stage(s) of the application process.

 On receipt of your online application form we will check that you meet the minimum criteria and then progress you through the recruitment process as follows:

 - An online initial assessment in English, Maths and ICT

 - A Interview and Assessment Day at the Dealership (Including an aptitude test and validation of initial assessment)

 - Job offer and Enrolment onto the Honda Apprenticeship Programme